-The U.S. Food and Drug Administration (FDA) is continuing to evaluate sunscreen products to ensure that sunscreen active ingredients are safe and effective and that (among other things) available sunscreens help protect consumers from sunburn and, for broad spectrum products with SPF values of at least 15, from skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.
+The U.S. Food and Drug Administration continues to evaluate sunscreen products to ensure that they are safe and effective and so that available sunscreens help protect consumers from sunburn and, for broad spectrum products with sun protection factor (SPF) values of at least 15, from skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.

-Reduce Your Risk for Sunburn, Skin Cancer, and Early Skin Aging Caused by the Sun
+Lower Your Risk for Sunburn, Skin Cancer, and Early Skin Aging

 Sun damage to the body is caused by invisible ultraviolet (UV) radiation.
 Sunburn is a type of skin damage caused by the sun.
 Tanning is also a sign of the skin reacting to potentially damaging UV radiation by producing additional pigmentation that provides it with some, but often not enough, protection against sunburn.

 Spending time in the sun increases your risk of skin cancer and early skin aging.
 People of all skin colors are at risk for this damage.
 You can reduce your risk by:

 - Limiting your time in the sun, especially between 10 a.m. and 2 p.m., when the sun’s rays are most intense.